Last Updated: April 20, 2022

 How We Use the Information Collected

-The Personal Information and Usage Information we collect from the Service will be used mainly as follows: (I) to confirm your software license and confirm product activation; (II) to provide, maintain, protect and improve the Service (including data analytics), (II) to respond to your submissions, questions, comments, requests and complaints and provide customer service; (III) as part of our efforts to keep the Service and integrations safe and secure; (IV) to protect HiveWatch’s rights or property; (V) for internal operations, including troubleshooting, data analysis, testing, research, customization, and improvements to service and experience on the Service; (VI) to send you confirmations, updates, security alerts, and support and administrative messages; and (VII) for any other legitimate business purpose for which the information was collected.
+The Personal Information and Usage Information we collect from the Service will be used mainly as follows: (I) to confirm your software license and confirm product activation; (II) to provide, maintain, protect and improve the Service (including data analytics), (III) to respond to your submissions, questions, comments, requests and complaints and provide customer service; (IV) as part of our efforts to keep the Service and integrations safe and secure; (V) to protect HiveWatch’s rights or property; (VI) for internal operations, including troubleshooting, data analysis, testing, research, customization, and improvements to service and experience on the Service; (VII) to send you confirmations, updates, security alerts, and support and administrative messages; and (VIII) for any other legitimate business purpose for which the information was collected.
 We may use information to provide online advertising on the Service and to send you information we think may be useful or relevant to you.
 You may opt out of email marketing by using the unsubscribe link in a marketing email or you may opt out by altering your account settings.

 We may anonymize and aggregate data collected through the Service and use it for any purpose and share with other partners or third parties.

-For personal data that is subject to General Data Protective Regulation 2016/679 (“GDPR”), we rely on several legal bases to process your data, which include (I) when you have given consent, which you may withdraw at any time by contacting firstname.lastname@example.org.; (II) when data processing is necessary to perform a contract with you, such as the Terms of Service, and (III) our legitimate business interests, such as improving and personalizing the Services, marketing new features or products that may be of interest to you, and promoting safety and security of the Services and our customers.
+For personal data that is subject to General Data Protective Regulation 2016/679 (“GDPR”), we rely on several legal bases to process your data, which include (I) when you have given consent, which you may withdraw at any time by contacting email@example.com..; (II) when data processing is necessary to perform a contract with you, and (III) our legitimate business interests, such as improving and personalizing the Services, marketing new features or products that may be of interest to you, and promoting safety and security of the Services and our customers.

 HiveWatch may on occasion combine information collected with additional records (such as information from affiliated companies, partners, distributors, or outside vendors, and publicly available information, including on social media sites).
 The combined information may be used for purposes such as to market products, features, or services that may be of interest to you, or for research and analytics.